grecosalvatore/nlpguard/docs/source/nlpguard/identifier/api.rst

-Explainer API Documentation
+Identifier API Documentation
 ===========================

-This section provides a detailed reference of the classes, methods, and attributes available in the **Explainer** module.
+This section provides a detailed reference of the classes, methods, and attributes available in the **Identifier** module.

 .. automodule:: nlpguard.identifier.identifier
    :members: